coder/docs/environments/workspaces-as-code/index.md

 ## Adding an Embeddable Button

 To make it easy for your developers to use your template you can generate an embeddable Markdown button.
-See the [admin guide](../../admin/templates.md)
+See the [admin guide](../../admin/templates.md) for details.